floridop/MNXB11-fairytale/fairytale.md

 ideals because they perceive themselves to be better than they are in reality.
 Because in reality they are just merely human.

+I believe AI will soon surpass human intelligence in many fields, and AI will eventually dominate many industries.

 There are multiple ways to pursue such goals.
 For example...
 ------------------------------------------
 > ONLY ADD CONTENT ABOVE THE ABOVE LINE